 All donor centers and fixed sites accept whole blood donations, autologous donations and directed donations.
 Some centers and fixed sites also offer automated and/or apheresis collection opportunities for red cell, platelet and plasma donations.

 Central Blood Bank also offers the ability to donate blood through our mobile operations.
 Fourteen mobile teams are available daily, visiting businesses, schools, churches and community groups to provide access to donate close to your home or workplace.
 Whole blood and double red blood cell donations are available at our mobile blood drives.
 Certain high-profile mobile drives also offer machines for platelet and plasma collections.

 Appointments for donor centers, fixed sites and mobile blood drives can be made online, by phone or at the time of your donation for future visits.

 The donation process includes the registration of demographic information, a medical history interview to determine donor eligibility, a mini physical (blood pressure, temperature, pulse, hemoglobin (iron) levels are taken), the withdrawal of a unit of blood and a 15-minute post-donation rest period.
 The entire whole blood donation process is usually less than one hour.
 (Click here for additional details about the donation process.)

 Manufacturing and Testing

 Transfusion therapy requires the administration of specific cellular elements, manufactured from a unit of whole blood, for the treatment of blood disorders.
 Whole blood provides the “raw material” for the production of these cellular elements.
-One donation of whole blood can save up to three lives.
+One donation of whole blood can provide strength to up to three patients.

 Whole blood donations are separated into red blood cells, plasma and platelets.
 This product separation maximizes whole blood collections and optimizes the specific component needed for each hospital patient.